 In 1870 (Meiji 3), the wooden bridge was replaced by an iron bridge built by Alt & Co.1, a Nagasaki firm established around 1861 by the British merchant William J. Alt (1840-1905).
 It was the first iron bridge in Osaka and only the second one in Japan (the first one had been built in Nagasaki).
 The iron bridge was lovingly called Kuroganebashi (くろがね橋) by the people of Osaka.
 Entirely of wrought iron, from the pillars to the handrail, they were extremely proud of their modern bridge.2

 Some of the storehouses with thick (earthen) walls (土蔵) managed to survive until the early Showa Period (1926-1989).
 But eventually the old buildings and the special atmosphere of the place disappeared.
-An elevated highway was built over the canal and the new concrete bridge and it is now a dark and brooding place, which makes you feel uncomfortable to linger.
+An elevated highway was built over the canal and the new concrete bridge, and it is now a dark and brooding place that makes you feel uncomfortable to linger.

 2 大阪NOREN百年会瓦版２００４第２０号。浪花百景「高麗橋」。Retrieved on 2008-10-23.